I adore this magazine and think most time travelers would agree with me! https://www.themagazineantiques.com/

 Blue-green woodwork or lattice,

-Orange, yellow, gray and green upholstery and hangings,
+Orange, yellow, gray and green upholstery

 Blue-green wicker or iron painted furniture,